OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-03.md

 ## 1 Corinthians 3:22

-Whether Paul or Apollos or Cephas or the world or life or death or the present or the future—all are yours,
+Whether it be Paul, Apollos, Cephas, the world, life, death, the present, or the future—all are yours,

 ## 1 Corinthians 3:23